isawnyu/pleiades-update-overlays/README.rst

 id: string **required, n/a for new locations or names** The local id or short name for the object.
-For overlays that create new objects, the value shall be prefaced with a single underscore so that it may be referred to by other overlays.
+For overlays that create new objects, the value MUST be prefaced with a single underscore so that it may be referred to by other overlays.
+The leading underscore is the way we communicate that a new object is to be created.
+For new places, the characters after the underscore are disregarded: an id is assigned by Pleiades.
+When creating new places, there's no point in setting this value to anything other than "_".
+For names and locations, there are 2 different paths to creating ids:

+  - A value of "_" may be provided, in which case a short name for the new object will be created from the given "title" item (see below).
+This is exactly how things work in the forms on the Pleiades web site.
+  - A value of "_some_text_here" may be provided, in which case a short name for the object is made from the string "some_text_here".
+All characters will be converted to lowercase and all non-alphanumberic characters will be converted to a single dash.
+This allows, for example, creation of a new location with title "Point Location of Fort (Approx.)" and short name "fort-location" (from "_fort location" or "_fort_location").

 pid: number **required for locations and names, n/a for places** The id of the parent place.

 version: number **required for updates, n/a for new overlays** The base version to which the overlay is to be applied.
+Not required for overlays that will create new objects.

 2. Common Overlay Items
 -----------------------